CalSPEED/Field-Test-Data/README.md

 # Field-Test-Data
 ================

-CalSPEED Android app empowers end-users with a professional-level, industry-standard testing tool to measure the quality and speed of their mobile connection.

-The app conducts a two-phase test including initial testing and results validation in order to ensure statistically significant measurements.
-Test your upload speed, download speed, message delay (latency), and message delay variation (jitter) using CalSPEED Andorid app.
-The first two metrics measure your Internet usage experience, while the second two measure the quality of your data connection.
+CalSPEED project teams use smartphones and tablets to test at nearly 2,000 different locations around the state to measure mobile broadband service availability.
+The number was increased to 4,000 locations from summer 2020.
+The files on this repository are the testing results from the devices.

-For the reports and summarized data, refer to the following website
+For the reports and summarized data, visit
     https://www.cpuc.ca.gov/General.aspx?id=1778